torchik-slava/presentation/README.md

 Hello, today I will tell you about React.
-In next 10-12 minutes I will try to explain the main aspect of React.
+In next 10-12 minutes I will try to explain main aspects of React.
 So, agenda of my presentation is following:

 What is react?

 React components.

 JSX.

 State & Props.

 And virtual Dom.

 So, what is React?
 React is a JavaScript library for creating user interfaces.
 It was created by Facebook in 2013 in order to solve a number of problems associated with large-scale data-driven websites.
 React allows you to create complex User Interfaces from small and isolated pieces of code that are called “components”.
-React is used for the so-called Single Page Application.
+React is used for the so-called Single Page Applications.
 A single-page application is a site, all the actions in which take place on one page, without its full update.

 **Components.**